plone/documentation/adapt-and-extend/theming/templates_css/template_basics.rst

 ==================
-TAL page templates
+TAL Page Templates
 ==================

 .. admonition:: Description

     Plone uses Zope Page Templates (:term:`ZPT`).
 This document contains references to this template language and generally available templates, macros and views you can use to build your Plone add-on product.

 Introduction
 =============

 Plone uses `Zope Page Templates <http://docs.zope.org/zope2/zope2book/AppendixC.html>`_, consisting of the three related standards:
-Template Attribute Language (:term:`TAL`),
+* Template Attribute Language (:term:`TAL`)
-TAL Expression Syntax (:term:`TALES`), and Macro Expansion TAL (:term:`METAL`).
+* TAL Expression Syntax (:term:`TALES`)
+* Macro Expansion TAL (:term:`METAL`).

 A normal full Plone HTML page consists of:

-* the *master template*, defining the overall layout of the page,
+* the *master template*, defining the overall layout of the page
 * *slots*, defined by the master template, and filled by the object being published,
 * :doc:`viewlets and Viewlet managers </develop/plone/views/viewlets>`.

 Templates can be associated with Python view classes (also known as "new style", circa 2008) or they can be standalone ("old style", circa 2001).

 .. note::